locka99/cpp-to-rust-book/compiling_and_linking/index.md

 So the change to the Cargo.toml and a reference in the source is sufficient to:

-1. Fetch the crate (and any dependencies)
+1. Fetch the crate \(and any dependencies\)
 2. Build it
 3. Compile and link to it

-We didn't have to do any of the sort of mess that C/C++ would put us through - multiple makefiles, compiler / linker flags etc.
+We didn't have to do any of the sort of mess that C\/C++ would put us through - multiple makefiles, compiler \/ linker flags etc.

 #### Cargo.lock